jolie/docs/README.md

 This [book](https://jolielang.gitbooks.io/docs/content/) is the reference documentation for the [Jolie](http://jolie-lang.org) programming language.

-To download the PDF, Mobi and ePub versions of the Jolie documentation, please refer to the related [GitBook page](https://www.gitbook.com/book/jolielang/docs/details).

 ## How to contribute to the Jolie Documentation

 This GitBook is linked to the GitHub repository at [https://github.com/jolie/docs](https://github.com/jolie/docs).